DrizzyOVO/DrizzyOVO/README.md

 DrizzyOVO/DrizzyOVO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 I love learning new things, exploring new things and getting an experience from a colloboration.
-Do contact me if intrested.
+Do contact me if interested.